 Established in 1955, the College is the first of its kind in the United States.
-It encompasses all the degree-granting programs in mass, group, and interpersonal communications - advertising, journalism, radio, television, drama, rhetoric and public address, speech pathology, speech education, and the motion picture.
-Its departments include advertising, television-radio-film, journalism, general communication arts, and speech.
+It encompasses degree-granting programs in mass, group, and interpersonal communications - advertising, journalism, radio, television, drama, rhetoric and public address, speech pathology, and speech education.
+Its departments include advertising, television-radio-film, journalism, general communication arts and speech.
 The Communications Research Center conducts basic and applied research in appropriate areas.
 The College has no administrative relationship with the campus media (a daily newspaper, two radio stations, a television station, and seven magazines) but its students use these media for practical laboratory experience.